0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-local-setup/run-issuer-node.md

       - Circuit Path: The path to the circuits folder in your Issuer Node repository.
 This contains files for prover circuits.

-7. Run the following command to start the Issuer Node:
+7. **Start Issuer Node**: Run the following command to start the Issuer Node:

       ```
       make run